GallTech/rag-lab/README.md

 - **Retrieval-first design**: retrieval is separated from generation, making it easy to mix or upgrade LLMs for different tasks.
 - **LangChain-based orchestration**: dynamic context assembly & prompt engineering before LLM calls.

-**Status: 🛠️ Early Development**
+Status: 🛠️ Early Development
-MVP end-to-end process is now working.
-Currently refactoring all code to facilitate unit testing.
-Also need to tidy up some connections params that are in the wrong place.
-Validate fallback logic. .env need to be completed.
-After that next step is finalise SharePoint sites.
-Then finetuning chunking, embedding, retrieval and UI for the rest of August.
+The end-to-end MVP pipeline is now functional.
+Focus is currently on refactoring all code to support unit testing and to ensure all environment variables (e.g., DB credentials, storage keys) are handled securely.
+Once the SharePoint ingestion process is finalized, fine-tuning work will begin (starting the week of 11 August 2025), covering chunking, embedding and retrieval.

-## Process
+## Process Flow

 1. **Collect documents** from SharePoint and OpenAlex with metadata + ACLs
 2. **Store original PDFs in MinIO**, with metadata indexed in PostgreSQL